Louisiana Says Thousands Should Move From Vulnerable Coast, But Can't Pay Them

 Louisiana is far from the only place struggling to cope with increased flooding and sea level rise, problems scientists say will only grow worse as the climate continues to warm.
 Hurricane Harvey's record rainfall in Houston last summer spurred calls to expand a home buyout program, but funding is an issue.

-After Superstorm Sandy, New York did offer a large-scale buyout program in hard-hit Staten Island, but some residents were reluctant to accept.
+After Superstorm Sandy, New York offered a large-scale buyout program in hard-hit Staten Island, but some residents were reluctant to accept.
 For a decade, Alaska has been seeking help to relocate coastal communities where thawing permafrost and strong storms are severely eroding the land.
 And the beach town of Del Mar, Calif., recently dropped a proposal to tear down homes in a "managed retreat" from sea level rise, after residents worried that even considering the option would hurt their property values.

-The Federal Emergency Management Agency does encourage communities to make themselves more resilient to flooding, offering lower flood insurance rates in return.
+The Federal Emergency Management Agency encourages communities to make themselves more resilient to flooding, offering lower flood insurance rates in return.
 But the agency is struggling to update its flood maps, which generally don't take sea level rise into account.
-That's led Annapolis, Md., to start creating its own maps so property owners can know whether they're at risk.
+That has led Annapolis, Md., to start creating its own maps so property owners can know whether they're at risk.

 Shrinking coast

-Louisiana is losing land faster than just about anywhere in the world.
-Since the 1930s, nearly 2,000 miles - a land mass about the size of Delaware - have washed away into the Gulf of Mexico.
-The reasons include sinking land, rising sea levels, damage from the dredging of canals by oil companies, and the brutal impact of storms surges and hurricanes.
+Louisiana is losing land faster than just about anywhere else in the world.
+Since the 1930s, nearly 2,000 square miles — a land mass about the size of Delaware — have washed away into the Gulf of Mexico.
+The reasons include sinking land, rising sea levels, damage from the dredging of canals by oil companies and the brutal impact of storm surges and hurricanes.
 Coastal marshes act as a buffer for storms, so the less land there is, the bigger the threat to residents.

-For a decade, the state has been working to build up its coast, recreating barrier islands and planting new marshes.
+For a decade, the state has been working to build up its coast, re-creating barrier islands and planting new marshes.
 It created a coastal agency and a Coastal Master Plan, updated every five years.
 But in its latest plan, the 2017 Coastal Master Plan, officials admit they can't save all the land.
 They say people will have to move.

 "I think it's important to note that this is really the first time we've had this level of discussion about this sensitive of a topic," says Bren Haase, a planner with the Coastal Protection and Restoration Authority.

-When the last plan simply mentioned the possibility of buyouts, the agency head at the time, now-Louisiana Republican Rep. Garret Graves, says there were some "very upset people literally threatening us with our lives."
+When the last plan simply mentioned the possibility of buyouts, the agency head at the time, now-Rep. Garret Graves, R-La., says there were some "very upset people literally threatening us with our lives."

-In its most recent report, the agency worked with the RAND Corporation and the state's new Water Institute of the Gulf to model the most vulnerable areas.
+In its most recent report, the agency worked with the Rand Corp. and the state's new Water Institute of the Gulf to model the most vulnerable areas.
 Using data on elevation, sea level rise and storm surge, the CPRA calculates that 23,000 buildings near the coast would flood 3-12 feet during a hundred-year storm.
-(That's a storm with a one percent chance of happening any given year).
+(That's a storm with a 1 percent chance of happening any given year).
 The report says such homeowners should elevate their houses.

 On paper only

-The agency finds that 2,400 households could flood more than 12 feet during a major storm, and lays out a detailed program to buy them out.
-Under it, the state would pay fair market value for the homes, demolish them, then pay for new houses further north.
+The agency says 2,400 households could flood more than 12 feet during a major storm, and it lays out a detailed program to buy them out.
+Under it, the state would pay fair market value for the homes, demolish them, then pay for new houses farther north.
 But the buyout program is on paper only.
-Planner Haase says it would cost $1.2 billion dollars, money the state does not have.
+Planner Haase says it would cost $1.2 billion, money the state does not have.

 Louisiana does have billions of dollars to restore its coast.
 That's mostly from a settlement with BP after its devastating oil spill in 2010.
 Officials also expect millions of dollars annually from the sale of oil and gas leases in the Gulf.
 But Haase says most of these funds are restricted and cannot be used to buy people's homes and move them.

-Which is why the state of Louisiana has not publicly identified where these buyouts would occur.
+That is why the state of Louisiana has not publicly identified where these buyouts would occur.

 "To go to an individual homeowner and say, 'This is what needs to happen, you know, in this particular location, might actually be irresponsible at this point," Haase says.